flutter/website/src/content/add-to-app/ios/project-setup.md

 ## Embed a Flutter module in your iOS app

-After you have developed your Flutter module, you can embed it using the methods described at the top of the page.
+After you have developed your Flutter module, you can embed it using the methods described in the table at the top of the page.

-You can run in Debug mode on a simulator or a real device, and Release on a real device.
+You can run in **Debug** mode on a simulator or a real device, and **Release** mode on a real device.

 :::note
 Learn more about [Flutter's build modes][build modes of Flutter].